Skip to content

 • reset — Reset database and reapply all migrations

-• raw - Execute raw SQL queries or files
+• raw — Execute raw SQL queries

 • branch — Manage database schema branches